OWASP/www-project-developer-guide/draft/13-security-gap-analysis/01-guides/02-asvs.md

 #### What is ASVS?

-To Do: go into more detail about ASVS so that a developer can gain an overview of what the tool can provide for them, specifically from a Policy Gap Evaluation point of view.
+To Do: go into more detail about ASVS so that a developer can gain an overview of what the tool can provide for them, specifically from a security gap analysis point of view.

 #### Why use it?

-To Do: provide more context for ASVS that allows developers to determine whether to use it in their Policy Gap Evaluation process.
+To Do: provide more context for ASVS that allows developers to determine whether to use it in their security gap analysis process.

 #### How to use it

-To Do: give a brief outline of how ASVS can be used by the development teams and their Policy Gap Evaluation.
+To Do: give a brief outline of how ASVS can be used by the development teams and their security gap analysis.
 Do not repeat the project documentation itself; ideally provide a primer and a pointer to the documentation.

 ----